SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 **2-** Bitcoin Trade Bot 🤖  : Coded a trading strategy on TradingView, connected that to Binance via API Signals.
 Which trades Bitcoin autonomously.

-**3-** USA 🇺🇸 Dividen ETFs and Stocks : This method can't be autonomous
+**3-** USA 🇺🇸 Dividend ETFs and Stocks : This method can't be autonomous

 Rewards from first 2 sources which are received will be in use to buy back & burn $SNC autonomously by wallet which ends with (...ddaa7)
-While 3rd option will need mechanic intervention, some part of profits from first 2 sources will be used to buy dividen ETFs & Stocks then dividens received from these will be in use to buy back and burn SNC.
+While 3rd option will need mechanic intervention, some part of profits from first 2 sources will be used to buy dividend ETFs & Stocks then dividends received from these will be in use to buy back and burn SNC.

 **You don't need to chase KOLs, hype, cults, communities, raids or whatever you call. $SNC works for you while you spend no effort.**